Seanforfun/Seanforfun.github.io/Deep Learning.md

 title: Deep Learning
 permalink: /DeepLearning/
 ---
 Starting from January.
-2018, I majorly focused on two deep learning projects, which are Haze removal and Car oriented Image matting.
+2018, I majorly focused on two deep learning projects from my supervisor, which are Haze removal and Car oriented Image matting.
 This page is used to demonstrate my work and results.

-## Haze removal
+## Haze removal(Jan, 2018 - June, 2018)
 ### Introduction
 We are using a new convolutional neural network "GMEAN" to create a End-to-end haze removal network.
 We feed the network hazed images and we can get the clear result directly.
 According to our results, we get the PSNR for 28.189dB and MSE for 0.964 on [RESIDES](https://sites.google.com/view/reside-dehaze-datasets/reside-%CE%B2) out door dataset.And our results on indoor evaluation dataset for PSNR and mse are 20.527dB and 0.8081 repectively.
 ![Imgur](https://i.imgur.com/HfPpj6Q.png)